Vehicle registration plates of Northern Ireland: County codes in alphabetical order

 All the codes from IA to IZ, and from AI to WI (except for those containing G, Q, S and V, plus II), were allocated throughout the island of Ireland in 1903, in alphabetical order of counties and then of county boroughs.
 Hence, Antrim was allocated IA and Armagh IB, while County Dublin, now in the Republic of Ireland, was allocated IK, in between IJ for Down and IL for Fermanagh.
 Shortly before the partition of Ireland in 1922, Belfast completed OI and was thus allocated the next available code, XI, while YI and then ZI were allocated to Dublin City.
 After the partition, all codes with Z as the first letter (ZA, ZB etc.) were allocated in the Republic of Ireland, while all codes with Z as the second letter (AZ, BZ etc.) were allocated in Northern Ireland with the exception of County Mayo which had originally been allocated IZ.
 IG was allocated to Fermanagh in 2004.
 VI was allocated to City of Derry/Londonderry in 2023.
-TZ, UZ, and WZ were originally allocated to Belfast but in 2025 were reallocated to Down, Antrim, and Armagh, respectively.
-II has been allocated to Fermanagh.